 Are Chicken Wing Muscle-Ups Ok?

-Another reason I didn’t want to commit to trying muscle-ups was due to the amount of ridicule directed at people who have poor form (aka chicken-wing muscle-ups where one arm goes up before the other).
+Another reason I didn’t want to commit to trying muscle-ups was due to the ridicule aimed at people who were learning the skill because their form wasn’t perfect.

 But how are we supposed to achieve a muscle-up without first having poor form while learning it?!?!?
 The answer is you can’t.
 You cannot expect to be perfect at anything when first learning; waiting to be perfect will only stunt your growth.

-Having poor form, failing and falling is part of the learning journey.
+Having poor form, failing and falling is part of the learning journey for all things calisthenics.

 I had a huge mental barrier to overcome when learning how to muscle-up.
 I was terrified of slipping off the bar, flying backwards, breaking my ankle, winding myself by hitting my chest….etc.